decred/dcrdocs/docs/advanced/secure-setup.md

 ```
 sudo ufw default deny outgoing
 sudo ufw default deny incoming
-sudo ufw allow out to [LOCALIPOFCOMPUTERA] port 9109
+sudo ufw allow out to {LOCALIPOFCOMPUTERA} port 9109
 sudo ufw enable
 ```
-Replace [LOCALIPOFCOMPUTERA] with the IP address of `Computer A`
+Replace {LOCALIPOFCOMPUTERA} with the IP address of `Computer A`

 Now you may connect the ethernet cable.
 Wait for the connection to take place and then test if you can connect to `Computer A` on port 9109

-wget [LOCALIPOFCOMPUTERA]:9109
+wget {LOCALIPOFCOMPUTERA}:9109

 You should get an error a 400 bad request error.
 This is fine and shows that a connection is possible.